How to Improve the Quality of Photos with Zero Experience

 - replace the sky with another

 - add a border to a picture

 - add a photo to another photo

 - change the eye colour in a picture

-Still asking yourself how to enhance your pictures?
+Still asking yourself how to enhance your photos on Mac or Windows?
 Watch this video and you’ll discover three simple tricks of photo improvement.

 Aren’t the changes amazing?
-All you need to do to improve the quality of your photos is press the button and install the lightweight photo editor on your computer.
+All you need to do to improve the quality of your photos is click the button and install the lightweight photo editor on your computer.